skondaveti-sys/Team3-workspace/README.md

 ## Section 3: Project Domain
 Our team was thinking of building some sort of public transportation helper.
 Some of us found that information like cost, time schedules, and routes were not easily accessible.
 We would have to dig through multiple links online, or read the many confusing signs on public transportation stops to get the information we needed.
 So this helper can make transit information less confusing to navigate and have all of it in one place.
 This would benefit other students like us, those who come from a low-income background, and senior citizens.

+## Section 4: How to run it
+In order to run our program, you should clone the repository on github, run ```npm install``` to download the neccesary dependencies, and then run ```npm start``` to run the server on your local machine.
+Visit localhost:3000 to see the home page. *This is subject to change, considering it is not the most accessible for our current target audience.*